Bessmack/code-challenge-week1/README.md

 Panda Pikipiki!

-# Challenge 3: Simplified Mobile Money Transaction Fee Estimator 📱
+## Challenge 3: Simplified Mobile Money Transaction Fee Estimator 📱

+### 📘 Description
 This is a simple transaction fee calculator that:

 1. Prompts the user to enter the amount of money they wish to send.
 Convert this input to a number.